SPVLoc: Semantic Panoramic Viewport Matching for 6D Camera Localization in Unseen Environments: Visual Results

 To evaluate how well a reference panorama corresponds to an input image, SPVLoc determines a classification score per reference panorama.
 The method employs anchor-based bounding box estimation \cite{Lin2017}, where each anchor is classified as either corresponding or not corresponding to the input image.
-The classification score for a reference panorama is determined as the maximum score over all anchors.
+The classification score for a reference panorama is the maximum score among all anchors.

-In Figure \ref{fig:map_overview}, reference positions are color-coded based on their normalized classification score, ranging between 0 and 1, and displayed in a gradient from red to green.
+In \cref{fig:map_overview}, reference positions are color-coded based on their normalized classification score, ranging between 0 and 1, and displayed in a gradient from red to green.
 The ground truth camera direction is shown with an arc pattern originating from the ground truth position.
 The estimated top-3 locations are displayed by smaller transparent circles.

-For both examples, we show three reference panoramas with high classification scores.
+For both examples, we show three reference panoramas with the highest classification scores.
 The exact pixel-based viewport estimated by the \textit{Segment} head is shown as a semi-transparent white overlay.
 We see that the reference panoramas achieving high scores capture the content of the input image to a large degree.
 For example, in Example 1, high scores are achieved for positions where the bay window as well as the wall opening in the direction of the kitchen can be seen in the panorama.